erikvanoosten/metrics-scala/docs/Manual_2x.md

 There is no special support for Health Checks, JMX or other Reporters.
 For more information on these please see the Metrics 2.x
-[documentation in the Way Back Machine](http://web.archive.org/web/20120925003800/http://metrics.codahale.com/manual/core/) or read it directly from [Metrics 2.2.0 git branch](https://github.com/codahale/metrics/tree/v2.2.0/docs/source/manual).
+[documentation in the Way Back Machine](http://web.archive.org/web/20120925003800/http://metrics.codahale.com/manual/core/) or read it directly from [Metrics 2.2.0 manual](http://metrics.dropwizard.io/2.2.0/manual/).

 # Gauges